CookieSource/wikijs/howto/reborn-mirrorlist-content.md

 title: How to know the content of the reborn-mirrorlist file
 description: reborn-mirrorlist content
 published: true
-date: 2021-09-24T00:03:14.862Z
+date: 2022-04-07T11:44:48.806Z
 tags: reborn-mirrorlist
 editor: markdown
 dateCreated: 2021-09-24T00:03:11.902Z
 ---

-# How to know the content of the reborn-mirrorlist file

 The idea of this post is to indicate the contents of the reborn-mirrorlist file, and to indicate any problems that may exist in that file.

-We indicate the change to be made in the reborn-mirrorlist file, so that the system works without problems.
+We indicate the change to be made in the `reborn-mirrorlist file`, so that the system works without problems.

 **There are currently 37 active mirrors from the RebornOS repository.**